LeoBistmans/docs/content/cumulus-linux-41/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 4.1, see the {{<link url="Cumulus-Linux-4.1-Release-Notes" text="Cumulus Linux 4.1 Release Notes">}}.
 - To upgrade to Cumulus Linux 4.1, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

+## What's New in Cumulus Linux 4.1.2

+Cumulus Linux 4.1.2 contains bug fixes.

 ## What's New in Cumulus Linux 4.1.1

 Cumulus Linux 4.1.1 contains security bug fixes.